open-sauced/intro/CONTRIBUTING.md

 It's essential to run the project locally to see your changes in real-time and test them thoroughly when you contribute to this project.

-We recommend two methods for running the project on your local machine: using the Docsify CLI or leveraging Visual Studio Code's Go Live feature.
+We recommend two methods for running the project on your local machine:

+1. Using the Docsify CLI
+2. Leveraging Visual Studio Code's Go Live feature.

 #### Method 1: Using the Docsify CLI